pstackebrandt/clarus-mens/ARCHITECTURE.md

 # API Architecture

 This document describes the recommended API setup pattern for .NET 9 minimal APIs in the Clarus Mens project.
+For detailed information about the project's folder structure, please refer to [PROJECT_STRUCTURE.md](PROJECT_STRUCTURE.md).

 ## Overview